vmware/PowerCLI-Example-Scripts/README.md

 ## Board Members

-Board members are voulenteers from the PowerCLI community and VMware staff members, board members are not held responsible for any issues which may occur from running of scripts inside this repository.
+Board members are volunteers from the PowerCLI community and VMware staff members, board members are not held responsible for any issues which may occur from running of scripts inside this repository.
+[//]: # (LucD: Again, I would like to have this checked by Legal.
+Especially for the submitter and the requirement to have a disclaimer in each script)

 Members:
 * Josh Atwell (Community Member)